Killeroo/SC4Parser/DOCUMENTATION.md

 ##### Summary

 Implementation of Network Subfile 2.
-Network subfile 2 seems to contain all the network tiles that are below or above ground (bridges, tunnels etc).
+Network subfile 2 seems to contain all the network tiles that are below ground (subways).

 ##### Remarks